 2. Ma Malakat Aymanuhum = What is rightfully theirs.

 The second category is also the women and sexual relationship with them is allowed.
 We, however, have to be very careful in understanding God’s law in the Quran.
 God deliberately used the word OR when permitting the sexual relationships between men and what is rightfully theirs.
 It is EITHER their spouses OR what is rightfully theirs.
 God did not choose AND in these particular verses(their spouses and what is rightfully theirs).
 God’s choice of His words is deliberate and He constructs His laws very clearly to leave NO doubt in the mind of His true worshippers.
 In this category of what is rightfully theirs, are situations where a man and a woman married each other without registering their marriage with the appropriate authorities.
 Common law marriage in the USA is one of these cases where both the man and the woman agrees to live together as a husband and a wife in front of God but do not register their marriage.
 It can also include cases described in the first category of people who becomes rightfully theirs by the permission given to them by God.

-[Quran 23:6] Only with their spouses, or those who are rightfully theirs (Ma Malakat Aymanhum), do they have sexual relations; they are not to be blamed.
+[Quran 23:6] Except with their spouses, or those who are rightfully theirs (Ma Malakat Aymanhum); then indeed, they are not to be blamed.

 It is noteworthy that short-term agreement between a man and a woman to have sex for any period of time is not included in this category.
 This short-term agreement is prostitution and is forbidden by God’s law in the Quran.
 In this short term agreement the man deprive the woman from her legal rights that a wife has, and free himself from having any obligation of a husband towards his divorced wife.
 The example of this short-term agreement to have sex between a man and a woman is what many scholars call Muta marriage.
 They make it legal, when it is against all the laws of marriage and establishing a family in the Quran.